ninjatill/DotStarSwarmLighting/DotStarBall/Readme.md

 The first object designed for this swarm ecosystem is the DotStar Ball (DSB).
 When I started designing this object, I used the some of these criteria:
 - had to be large enough to have a visual impact hanging on a large tree branch,
 - had to be (relatively) low cost since I had to make many of them,
-- has to receive commands external commands and display animations from that input,
+- has to receive external commands and display animations from that input,
 - has to be addressable individually or in groups.

-For more detail, see the "Design Walkthrough" section.

 ## Design Constraints
 - Anything I create has to live outdoors.
-So it has to be designed to handle Northeastern US weather (snow, rain, high-winds, etc.)
+It has to be designed to operate in Northeastern US weather (snow, rain, high-winds, etc.)
 - I knew I would be using DotStar LED strips.
 I used them for a previous project and found them easy to use and program.
 These strips optionally come with a silicone jacket with an IP67 rating which satisfies the weather issue.
 To keeps costs low and with a rough guestimate of the size of the sphere, I chose the version with 60 pixels/meter which would give me a pixel length of 16.67mm.
 - I have a 3D printer so I knew that I would most-likely design and print a custom support structure to keep it light and low cost.
 I have an original Prusa i3 Mk2 printer with maximum print dimensions 250x200x180mm.
 - I wanted the electronics to be accessible without completely disassembling the ball.
 Also, for best WiFi reception, the electronics should be located on the under-side of the ball.